 2. Consider the pros of what exercise may help add to your life.

-When it comes to making exercise a habit in your own life, sometimes it’s helpful to think about how it can improve your life first.
+When it comes to making exercise a habit, think about how it can improve your life first.

 Here are just a few of the pros to consider that may apply:

-Lastly, I think exercise is about having fun too.
-It can release endorphins that make us feel happier, making it almost like a daily medicine we can choose to give ourselves with all sorts of amazing benefits like the ones listed above.
+Lastly, I think exercise is about having fun, too.
+It can release endorphins that make us feel happier, making it almost like a daily medicine we can choose to give ourselves.
+It has all sorts of amazing benefits, like the ones listed above.

 3. Find an accessible gym or fitness facility.